allangood/rtlamr2mqtt/README.md

 My user case is to integrate it with Home Assistant.

 ### Noteworthy Updates
+*2022-02-11*
+ - New configuration parameter: `state_class` (thanks to @JeffreyFalgout)
+ - Automatic MQTT configuration when using the Addon (thanks to @JeffreyFalgout)
+ - Fixed 255 characters limit for state value #86

 *2022-01-11*
  - Happy new year! :)
  - Added "tickle_rtl_tcp" parameter to enable/disable the feature (explained below)